JOURNEY TO THE MIDNIGHT SUN

 John looked on in anticipation, as did the entire family.

 “As you know,” Emma began, “I believe the first verse is intentionally simple and straightforward for a reason.
 It establishes goodwill.
-And now I need to ask you, John, are you certain the first line of the third verse contained the word, ‘the,’ as in ‘the knowledge,’ as opposed to simply, knowledge?”
+Now, I need to ask you, John, are you certain the first line of the third verse contained the word, ‘the,’ as in ‘the knowledge,’ as opposed to simply, ‘knowledge’?”

 With a nod, Emma continued, “That is important to know, seeing as the nature of a riddle requires careful construction.
-Safe to assume then, the third verse is not referring to just any old knowledge but to the knowledge.
+It is safe to assume, then, that the third verse is not referring to just any old knowledge but to the knowledge.
 Now let’s go back to the second verse, ‘look not in tomb nor mine.’
-It tells us that the treasure is not to be found in the realm of the dead or anywhere in the earth, but rather is some mystery to do with life; ‘the life within that consumes the dead.’
+It tells us that the treasure is not to be found in the realm of the dead or anywhere in the earth, but rather is some mystery related to life; ‘the life within that consumes the dead.’
 I do not understand that line, but I suspect it holds the key to unlocking the mystery.

 “Now, let us return to the third verse.
 To me, it suggests that the knowledge leads to or is somehow connected to the treasure mentioned in the second verse.
 The third verse tells us the knowledge has died but still lives elsewhere.
-Not only does it live, it lives forever.
+Not only does it live…it lives forever.
 ‘Forever in the wolves,’ it says.
-So why did the author or authors point us towards the wolves?
+So why did the author or authors point us toward the wolves?
 What did they want us to see?

 “Well, let’s look at the wolves.
 Wolves live in family clans, like us.
 And within their clans they have different roles, like us.
 They work together, like us.
 And like us, they have a hierarchy with a patriarch and matriarch.
 It is their way.
 And while they may not have the intellect to question what they do, they run for days on end, swim rivers, love, fight, kill, die, and even babysit to live free like us.
-Vast is the reward for their hard won success.
+Vast is the reward for their hard-won success.
 And in it they go where they please.
 And when the mighty grizzly comes to take what is theirs, they do not roll over.
-So, looking at wolves, it would seem they are symbolic of our own hard won freedom, and, the knowledge necessary to live free had been lost.
-Whomever wrote that riddle, they knew their words would not be unearthed without survivors.
-Without knowing us…he, she, or they knew what we would be.”
+So, looking at wolves, it would seem they are symbolic of our own hard-won freedom, and…the knowledge necessary to live free had been lost.”

-Leaning forward, Emma pushed the burnt-off end of a log into the fire, “These past two nights as we traveled the moonlit lake, the riddle played in my mind like a voice that calls across a great expanse of time.
+Leaning forward, Emma pushed the burnt-off end of a log into the fire, “These past two nights, as we traveled by moonlight, the riddle played in my mind like a voice that calls across a great expanse of time.
 And I could not help wondering if finding those verses was meant to be.
 Then again, perhaps I’m just an old crackpot.”

 “You’re not a crackpot, Grandmother.”

-“When I was a little girl, my grandmother who was Matriarch told the Spirit Story at the hearth for us children.
-Now, sitting in her place, I understand the characters in the tale are but symbols of the good and evil inside as seen through the earthly limits of my mind’s eye.
+“When I was a little girl, my grandmother, who was the Matriarch, told the Spirit Story at the hearth for us children.
+Now, sitting in her place, I understand the characters in the tale are but symbols of the good and evil inside my soul, as seen through the earthly limits of my mind’s eye.
 And yet, with every year I age, the portrayal becomes all the more fitting as my sense of the spiritual battle grows.”

-Emma again looked to her granddaughter, “Laureal, would you recite the beginning of the Spirit Story for us?”
+Emma looked again to her granddaughter, “Laureal, would you recite the beginning of the Spirit Story for us, please?”

 “Come forth from the glades of heaven.